EdgescaleAI/partner-outreach-bot/README.md

 ## Features
 - Generate personalized outreach strategies based on gathered partner's information.
 - Optionally use a simple web interface (Flask) to input partner details and view the generated strategies.
-- Integrates with external content sources like Notion and Google Docs to provide relevant context for strategy generation.
+- Integrates with external content sources like Notion, Confluence and Google Docs to provide relevant context for strategy generation.

 ## Repository Structure
 ```bash